oomlout/oomlout_oomp_builder/navigation/hardware/set_screw/3_mm/8_mm/part/readme.md

-# Hardware Set Screw 3 Mm 8 Mm
+# Hardware Set Screw 3 mm 8 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base